quentinkhoo/quentinkhoo.github.io/content/posts/TISC-2022-cloud-cloudynekos.md

 The lambda function that we would attempt to create would contain the following arguments:
 - `--function-name`: We get the `{aws:username}` and then concatenate an arbitrary name like `-env` to the end of it.
 - `--role`: the role would be the `lambda_agent_development_role`
-- `--runetime`: we will create a javascript file and therefore use a runtime environment like `nodejs12.x`.
+- `--runtime`: we will create a javascript file and therefore use a runtime environment like `nodejs12.x`.
 - `--handler`: `index.handler`. an index.js file would be created and zipped as explained below
 - `--zip-file`: a zip file `function.zip` would be created containing an `index.js`, which contains the following piece of code: